-TFor the most effective scheduling, identifying job priorities is important.
-The highest priority work (Priority 5) is the most urgent, and should be followed up on first.
+For the most effective work scheduling, identifying job priorities is important.
+Your highest priority work (Priority 5) is the most urgent and should be followed up on first.
 For example:

 The ISO 14224 standard can help prioritize activities with the Failure-consequence Classification chart.
 It is useful in terms of setting up asset information, analyzing reliability information, putting P&ID or boundary drawings together, etc. It helps in terms of how to prioritize one work order over another.

-When it comes down to daily activities, the planner/scheduler should leave the granular detail of the planning and scheduling to a crew leader or technician supervisor.
+When it comes down to daily activities, the planner/scheduler should leave the granular detail to a crew leader or technician supervisor.
 With proper training, these crew members can use a CMMS and take advantage of functionality to realign the resources based on their priorities for the day.
-This should be easy enough if the planning and scheduling is proactive, but knowing that potential emergencies and urgent activities might interrupt the day, there is still a chance that it can be done if 80-90% of the day is planned out.
+This should be easy enough if the planning and scheduling are proactive.
+However, know that potential emergencies and urgent activities might interrupt the day.
+There is still a chance that it can be done if 80-90% of the day is planned out.

 If your organization is failing to plan, then you’re planning to fail.
-Maintenance planning and scheduling is a systematic approach to optimize efficiencies while maximizing work performance, and the most critical element to ensuring proactive maintenance.
+Maintenance planning and scheduling is a systematic approach to optimize efficiencies while maximizing work performance and is the most critical element to ensuring proactive maintenance.